 At times in the Square, we have literally been at a standstill.
 A human wall of bodies blocking any forward momentum at all.
 You can queue for 4/5 cycles of a traffic light just to get the chance to cross.
 At times it feels like the most packed concert crowd you have ever been to, just a seething mass of frustrated people trying to get somewhere.

 None of this is an exaggeration.
 The Square really can, and does, get like this.
 But it’s not like this all the time.
-The Number we quote above has a big caveat, Most Visitors to Theme Parks stay all day, the vast majority of Times Square Visitation is throughput.
+The Numbers we quote above have a big caveat, Most Visitors to Theme Parks stay all day, the vast majority of Times Square Visitation is throughput.
 People enter one end, enjoy the spectacle as they journey through, and leave.
 Visits of over 1 hour to the Square are rare.

 While most true times Square Hotels will be affected in some way by the high traffic of the area there will be some form of mitigation.
-The street-level real-estate is far too valuable to waste on the lobby of the hotel!
+The street-level real estate is far too valuable to waste on the lobby of the hotel!

-The fact is though you are right in the cut and thrust of the Square and it’s impossible to completely avoid the madness.
+The fact is though, you are right in the cut and thrust of the Square and it’s impossible to completely avoid the madness.
 Why would you want to?
 If you are not going to embrace the chaos of the area, then staying in Times Square is not for you.
 The tourist throngs are definitely one of the downsides, but so much so that if you cannot bear even the thought of them, you really should rethink your Hotel Location.
-There loads of other options in New York, many with the upsides of Times Square without the obvious downs of staying inside a sardine can.
+There are loads of other options in New York, many with the upsides of Times Square without the obvious downs of staying inside a sardine can.

 The Reality is often not as bad as our words make it sound, we have had incredible trips and love being right amongst the hubbub of the square.
 After all, we are heading out of it most of the time.
 But if you have a real aversion to crowds, it is a lot to contend with.